mrjbond/elearning/rabbit_mq_comparison/alerting/README.md

 end
 ```

-There is no implicit declaration of exchanges or queues.
+There is no implicit declaration of exchanges or queues, users are expected to already have a pre-defined routing topology, or use the `RabbitMQ.Topology` module to do so at the start of their application.
+This way, the entire routing topology is kept in one place.

 #### Supervision